Who is Responsible for Littering from a Motor Vehicle?

 Driver Responsibility

-In many cases, the driver is seen as the point person for any actions in their vehicle.
+In many cases, the driver is seen as the primary point of contact for any actions taken in their vehicle.
 This includes littering.

 Imagine driving down the road, and a soda can flies out of the car window.
 Who gets the ticket?
 More often than not, it’s the driver.